Welcome to Lipids@Wayne

 In addition to these presentations, we sponsor an annual symposium that addresses the vital roles of lipids in cellular processes required for normal physiological function.
 The symposium features excellent plenary lectures from outstanding invited speakers at the cutting edge of lipid research.
 A poster session is also featured, which fosters discussion and sharing of research findings.
 Awards are given for the most outstanding posters presented by graduate students, post-doctoral fellows, and residents.

-Seminars are every first & third Wednesday of the month at 5:00 p.m. in Biological Sciences Room 1167 on Main Campus.
+Seminars are every first & third Wednesday of the month at 4:00 p.m. (new time) in Biological Sciences 1167 (seminar room) on Main Campus.
 Pizza and beverages are served at each seminar.

 How can you get involved?